Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 A presumptive disability for Agent Orange exposure is one that the VA “presumes” to be service-connected, even if there’s no specific Nexus (“link” or “connection”) for service connection.

-Presumptive disability for Agent Orange works like this: If you served at X location during the qualifying period and developed Y condition as a result, then X + Y = automatic service connection.
+A presumptive condition works like this: If you served at X location during the qualifying period and developed Y condition as a result, then X + Y = automatic service connection.

 We also recommend you write and submit a strong personal Statement in Support of a Claim.

-Buddy letters, written by a first-hand witness, can be helpful to fill-in gaps in your service treatment records and military personnel records.
+Buddy letters, written by a first-hand witness, can be helpful to fill in gaps in your service treatment records and military personnel records.

 How does the VA Define an Herbicide Agent?